 Student Experience

 Student Health

 NCAD provides a medical and nursing service which is open to all registered students.
 This service is in addition to your own family GP or specialist healthcare provider.
 Appointments can be made to see a Doctor or Advanced Nurse at Thomas Court Medical Centre.

 Medical services are available three days a week at the following times:

 Tuesdays 2:00pm - 4:30pm Doctor (female)

 Wednesdays 9:00am - 11:30am Advanced nurse

 Fridays 9:30am to 12:15pm Doctor (male)

-The GP Service and Advanced nurse can provide emergency care and give confidential professional advice.
+The GP Service and Advanced nurse can provide local care and give confidential professional advice.
+The GP Service can also provide free contraception.
 Student health records do not form part of their academic records.

 How do I make an appointment?